 - Gusseted crutch for pedalling freedom.

-- Combine with Innuendos, Underdogs or Stowaways mesh liner for increased performance.
+- Combine with Innuendos, Underdogs, Stowaways or Flatliners mesh liners for increased performance.

-- Open hand pockets plus zipped rear security pocket.
+- Open hand pockets plus zipped thigh security pocket.

 - Vents on lower leg - zip 'em down to keep your cool.

 - Added strength with contrasting bartacking.

 - Secret tube repair patch.

 - XXL size option, in Jet Black only.